top of page

 Lost outside, lost in the moment

-In areas like Rocklands, you always climb something.
-This is due to the amount of boulders and the variety of styles that Rocklands offers.
-Moreover, the transition from bouldering in a gym to rock is particularly straightforward here.
-Just like in a bouldering gym, there are either holds or there aren't.
-No unnecessary holds and foot holds around to confuse plastic climbers.
-Just pure power moves between clear holds and smooth rock in between.
+In areas like Rocklands, you always climb something!
+The sheer number of boulders and the variety of styles make it a climber's paradise.
+Transitioning from the gym to the rock is straightforward here.
+Just like in a bouldering gym, there are holds or there aren’t—no confusing foot holds to distract you.
+It’s all about pure power moves between clear holds and smooth rock.
 And those dynos!
-In recent years, there has been a brutal dyno boom.
-Eight and seven grade dynos are created there on a daily basis.
+There’s been a brutal dyno boom in recent years, with eight and seven-grade dynos popping up daily!

 Dominik dynoing Hole-in-one 7C+